 The cover photo is the Historic Wyoming Supreme Court Chambers in the Wyoming Capitol building (renovated to reflect the original design in 2019).
 These chambers were the location where the Wyoming Suffrage Act of 1869, recognizing women's right to vote in Wyoming, was signed.
 Photo provided by the Wyoming Legislative Service Office.

-This research was funded by the Wyoming Women's Foundation in partnership with the Wyoming Council for Women and the Equality State Policy Center and produced by the Wyoming Survey & Analysis Center at the University of Wyoming.
+This research was funded by the Wyoming Women's Foundation in partnership with the Equality State Policy Center and produced by the Wyoming Survey & Analysis Center at the University of Wyoming.